Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Ecological rationale behind current models for vegetation spatial self-organization

 \section{Ecological rationale behind current models for vegetation spatial self-organization}

-The net biotic interaction between plants, i.e., the effect that plants have on each other's survival, reproduction, and growth rate ultimately determines vegetation spatial patterns.
-Depending on the number of individuals that form each patch, we can classify non-random vegetation spatial patterns into two families: segregated and aggregated patterns (Fig.\,\ref{fig:1}b).
-Segregated patterns emerge when competition is the dominant net biotic interaction and surviving individuals avoid interacting with each other.
-In the long term, vegetation arranges in a hexagonal lattice of patches with each individual representing one patch \citep{Pringle_2017}.
-Aggregated patterns, on the other hand, emerge when surviving plants form vegetation patches with several individuals.
-Segregated patterns are very common in drylands and are expected to emerge exclusively due to ecological interference or competition \citep{Pringle_2017}.
-Aggregated patterns, which are the focus of this study, are ecologically more intriguing because they might result from a richer set of mechanisms \citep{Koppel_2008,Rietkerk2008, Lee2021} and their ecological implications strongly depend on them (Fig.\,\ref{fig:1}c, d).
-Moreover, a direct evidence of which feedback type drives aggregated patterns of vegetation in drylands remains elusive.
+Depending on the number of individuals that form each patch, it is possible to classify non-random vegetation spatial patterns into two families: segregated and aggregated patterns (Fig.\,\ref{fig:1}b).
+We define a segregated pattern as a spatial distribution of vegetation in which plant biomass arranges in a usually hexagonal lattice of patches, with each individual representing one patch.
+Segregated patterns are very common in drylands and are expected to emerge exclusively from ecological interference or competition \citep{Tilman1997,Pringle_2017}.
+On the other hand, we define an aggregated pattern as a spatial distribution of vegetation in which plants form spatially-distant patches with several individuals in each patch.
+Aggregated patterns, which are the focus of our review, are ecologically more intriguing than segregated patterns because they might result from a richer set of mechanisms acting at different spatial scales \citep{Koppel_2008,Rietkerk2008, Lee2021}.
+This diversity of potential pattern causes is important because, at the ecosystem level, the ecological implications of the pattern strongly depend on the nature of the underlying mechanisms (Fig.\,\ref{fig:1}c,\,d).
+Moreover, direct evidence of which feedback type drives aggregated patterns of vegetation in drylands remains elusive.

-Existing theories for vegetation self-organization hypothesize two alternative ways for the formation of aggregated patterns: scale-dependent feedbacks (SDF) and purely competitive feedbacks (PCF).
-Both are based on the biophysical effects of the plant canopy on the microclimate underneath and of the root system on the soil conditions \citep{Cabal2020} (Fig.\,\ref{fig:1}c), but they differ in how the net interaction between plants changes with the inter-individual distance.
-Next, we will briefly review the mechanisms that have been suggested to underpin each of these two feedbacks and the type of patterns they might create.
+Existing theories to explain the emergence of self-organized aggregated patterns are based on the biophysical effects that the plant canopy and the root system exert on the microclimate underneath and on the soil conditions, respectively \citep{Cabal2020} (Fig.\,\ref{fig:1}c).
+These theories ultimately connect these biophysical effects to the net biotic interaction between plants, i.e. the effect that plants have on each other’s survival, reproduction, and growth rate, and how it changes with inter-individual distance.
+To guide our discussion, we classify these theories in two broad categories, depending on whether they assume that the net biotic interaction between plants changes from positive to negative with increasing inter-individual distance (scale-dependent feedback; SDF) or remains negative at all spatial scales and only weakens with inter-individual distance (purely competitive feedback; PCF).
+Importantly, these two categories can be seen as the extremes of a continuum of models characterized by the ratio between the intensity of short-range positive and negative interactions.
+Next, we briefly review the mechanisms that have been suggested to underpin models within each of these two categories and the type of patterns that might emerge from them.